 - Recurring Payments

-- You hereby authorise and instruct PayPal to pay the third party (or another person they direct) amounts from your PayPal account for the amounts you agreed to owe and as presented to PayPal by that third party.
+- You hereby authorise and instruct PayPal to pay the third party (or another person they direct) amounts from your Nominated Payment Source for the amounts you agreed to owe and as presented to PayPal by that third party.
 You agree that PayPal is not obligated to verify or confirm the amount the third party presents to PayPal for the purpose of processing these types of payments.
 You acknowledge and agree that use of Recurring Payments in any form means that these payments may be variable and scheduled to occur at certain times (in the manner agreed between you and the third party).
 You should make sure that you fully understand your payment obligations with the third party and ensure you always have sufficient funds to meet your ongoing commitment to the third party.